heshenghuan/ContextFeatureExtractor/README.md

 I-ORG
 ```

-But if the label set is not subdivided like this, **just attach a suffix like `'.ANYTHING'` after any non-O label** to prevent the program from going wrong.
+But if the label set is not subdivided like this, **just attach a suffix like `'-ANYTHING'` after any non-O label** to prevent the program from going wrong.

 ## History